Nissan Maxima: Sixth generation (2004)

+Safety

-Seventh generation (A35; 2009)
+Seventh generation (2009)

-The Maxima was redesigned for the 2009 model year and made its debut at the 2008 New York International Auto Show.
-The seventh generation Maxima (A35) is built on the Nissan D platform sharing this platform with the fourth generation Nissan Altima and second generation Nissan Murano.
-The exterior and interior design are somewhat similar to the Infiniti G and Infiniti M, with an updated navigation interface and optional USB interface system that works with the main console monitor and steering wheel controls.
-It serves as Nissan's North American top front wheel drive sedan at Nissan dealerships.
+Nissan presented the redesigned Maxima for model year 2009 at the 2008 New York International Auto Show.
+The seventh-generation Maxima (A35) uses the Nissan D platform shared with the fourth-generation Nissan Altima and second-generation Nissan Murano.
+It serves as Nissan's North American top front-wheel-drive sedan.

-It came equipped with a revised version of the VQ35DE engine producing 290 hp and 261 lbft of torque.
+The A35 featured a revised version of the VQ35DE engine producing 290 hp and 261 lbft of torque.
 A revised version of Nissan's Xtronic CVT (continuously variable transmission) with paddle shifting was the only transmission offered, with no manual or regular automatic available.
 A diesel version was expected to be released for the 2010 model year, although those plans were not realized.
 The new Maxima was offered in S and SV trims with several premium and technology packages available.
 The Maxima's design traded height and length for a sleeker styling, although the width was increased slightly.
 The keyless ignition uses a push button to start and stop the engine.
 In the U.S., the seventh generation Maxima went on sale in late June 2008.
 The SkyView center glass was replaced by a retractable panoramic moonroof for A35 series Maxima.